 Wrist-to-floor measurements are also commonly used.
 For this a fitter measures from the floor to the crease above your wrist.
 That reading is then cross referenced with your height to get a more accurate length recommendation.
 This type of system is used by Ping with its colour coded chart, and by many other brands.

 This system is more accurate because not everyone will have proportionate arm lengths to their height, thus requiring not only different lengths than what their height may indicate, but also alternate lie angles.

 A lot also hinges on your action.
 If you consistently dip through impact for example, your dynamic fitting measurements will be better suited to a shorter club than your static measurements would alone suggest.

 If you’re struggling to follow, imagine this process is a bit like shopping for a pair of trousers, where a waist and leg length won’t always equal a comfy fit, if the cut, for example, isn’t favourable.

-Because of these above points we highly recommend you have a fitting with a professional or at least get their advice before you try to alter your own irons.
+This added element makes it even more important to have a proper fitting with a professional or at least get their advice before you try to buy or alter your own irons.
 Along those lines…

 If you order a custom set of irons the shafts will be custom designed so the flex you were fitted for matches the length.
 However, if you are altering your current set it will change the flex and feel.

 As shaft length increases, so does the weight.
 Increasing the length also alters the shaft’s flex; adding length makes the flex softer, while a shortened shaft will play stiffer, so you’ll need to bear this in mind.

 Best Golf Hybrids And Utility Clubs 2020.
 Find…

 How many of these do you fall foul…